north-road/slyr/docs/src/user_guide/tools.md

 3. Under `Destination X`, set the location of the *.X* file.
 4. Click `Run`.

-> This tool is available only with the SLYR full licence.
+> This tool is available only with the SLYR full license.
 ***
 --->